 Worst of all, due largely to historical, systemic health and socioeconomic inequities, communities of color and poor communities were those most likely to experience these challenges – on top of greater rates of COVID-19 infection and death.

-Recognizing the disproportionate risk and impact on communities of color from the COVID-19 pandemic and seeing the critical opportunity to save lives and address existing disparities in the response (and outcomes) of the pandemic, Healthcare Ready, with support from the Walmart Foundation, sought to characterize communities that are most vulnerable to catastrophic outcomes from the COVID-19 pandemic, and to create an opportunity to shed light on the concerns and needs of communities in greatest need, one year after the start of the pandemic.
+Recognizing the disproportionate risk and impact on communities of color from the COVID-19 pandemic, Healthcare Ready, with support from the Walmart Foundation, launched a project called The Impact of COVID on Communities of Color (IC3).
+This project aims to shed light on the concerns and needs of communities in greatest need in order to address disparities in the response (and outcomes) of the pandemic.

-The polls were designed to highlight the challenges faced by respondents through the COVID-19 pandemic, as well as to understand how these challenges were handled by individuals, whether or not they went looking for assistance, if they were successful in receiving assistance, and if the respondents believed these issues would persist.
+The polls were designed to highlight the challenges faced by respondents through the COVID-19 pandemic, as well as to understand how these challenges were handled by individuals, if they sought assistance, if they were successful in receiving assistance, and if the respondents believed these issues would persist.
 We also asked respondents what barriers they faced that stopped them from getting help during the pandemic.